DaoAI-Robotics-Inc/daoai_vision_user_manual/README.md

 This user manual is powered by Read the Docs, which works as a hosting provider and a continuous integration (CI) service for deploying Sphinx or MkDocs documentation in Git repositories.
 We are using Sphinx as the document site generator which uses reStructuredText (reST) as the markup language.

+## Convetions for the document writting
+   - All file and folder name should be using lower case, and use `-` for separating word
+   - images folder should be kept right next to the rst file

 ## Key concepts in Read the Docs for Business

 - Organization: For hosting multiple projects, adding user accounts as members, and managing teams.
 Subscription fees are charged per organization.